magnusjacobsen/nbody/README.md

 # nbody
-A small Rust nbody simulation of the sun and planets in solar system
+A small Rust nbody simulation of the sun and planets in the solar system

 <img src="screenshot.PNG" alt="screenshot" width="500">